Get involved and have your say about consultations being run by Acas.

 Acas has been asked by the Government to prepare a statutory Code of Practice to accompany the new legislation being introduced on settlement agreements.
 The aim of the Code is to help employers and employees negotiate settlement agreements by providing a clear explanation of the law as it relates to the confidentiality provisions of such negotiations.

 Acas' Strategy Unit worked with the Acas Council to draft a Code and between 12 February and 9 April 2013 Acas consulted on the Draft Code of Practice on Settlement Agreements.
-The public consultation is now closed.
+The public consultation is now closed and you can download the Acas response to consultation on Settlement Agreements Code [225kb].